prebuild/prebuild/README.md

 ## Building

 Building is only required for targets with different [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) versions.
-To build for all *supported* abi versions greater than `0.8` ([example from leveldown](https://github.com/Level/leveldown/blob/ea5999dbd5fddf8f811b6c14162a3282b24ef7a9/package.json#L55)):
+To build for all *supported* ABI versions greater than `0.8` ([example from leveldown](https://github.com/Level/leveldown/blob/ea5999dbd5fddf8f811b6c14162a3282b24ef7a9/package.json#L55)):

 ```
 prebuild --all